Updated: June 8, 2026

 Events

-June Early Childhood Community Call
+July Early Childhood Community Call

 Join ECECD Secretary Elizabeth Groginsky and special guests on the first Tuesday of every month from 8–9 a.m., to discuss important issues pertaining to the New Mexico early childhood community.

-The next Early Childhood Community Call will be Tuesday, June 2, 2026.
+The next Early Childhood Community Call will be Tuesday, July 7, 2026.

-Did you miss last month’s Community Call?
+Did you miss the most recent Community Call?

 Click here for the recording (Spanish translation is available under audio settings)